dlamblin/NYC-taxi-Data-Incubator-challenge/README.md

 So for this challenge I thought Python might just be perfect (though R and/or Matlab/Octave could have done nicely).
 To that end I looked at Python 3 vs 2.7 and saw that 3.4 brought in a standard statistics library, so no need to figure out how to install numpy (probably best saved for further exploration).
 PyCharm CE was downloaded and I put together what you see in this repository.
+It turns out Pycharm has an action on unkown imports to try and install them, so that makes using numpy or pandas pretty easy.
 I fully caveat this by saying it's likely not properly pythonic in style.

 There was a single-script text field for each submission with a 10k character limit.
 That influenced my choice of not building a Java project with multiple classes and interfaces etc to answer this challenge.